 I left the glass out of the vintage shadow box for these pictures because all I was getting was a reflection of me taking a picture.
 What do you think?
 I’d love to know in the comments!

-If you’d like to see some of my other projects, here are two I think you might enjoy:
+If you’d like to see some of my other projects, here are a few I think you might enjoy: